sopier/djangobook-Updated-to-1.8/third-edition/_build/html/_sources/introduction.txt

 and makes Web development a joy.
 Using Django, you can build and maintain high-quality Web applications with minimal fuss.

-*Mastering Django: Core* is completely revised and updated version of the Django Book - first published by Apress in 2007 as *'The Definitive Guide to Django: Web Development Done Right'* and then republished as *'The Django Book'* by the original authors in 2009.
+*Mastering Django: Core* is a completely revised and updated version of the Django Book - first published by Apress in 2007 as *"The Definitive Guide to Django: Web Development Done Right"* and then republished as *'The Django Book'* by the original authors in 2009.
 The latter publication was released as an Open Source project under the Gnu Free Documentation License (GFDL).